ArunFrey/nice-paper_public/README.md

 * `06_plot.R`: generates all plots used in the main analysis and across all robustness checks.

 ## Authors
 __Arun Frey__ is a Postdoctoral Researcher with the Leverhulme Centre for Demographic Science, and a member of the Department of Sociology at the University of Oxford.
 His research interests include immigration and group conflict, inequality, and causal inference and computational social science.
-His work has appeared in the _Proceedings of the National Academy of Sciences_, _Social Forces_, _PLOS One_ ,and the _European Sociological Review_.
+His work has appeared in the _Proceedings of the National Academy of Sciences_, _Social Forces_, _PLOS One_, and the _European Sociological Review_.

 ## License